Simple-Station/Parkstation-Friendly-Chainsaw/MARKERS.md

 Whenever you change a file not owned by this codebase you need to clarify which portions have been changed.
 If the markers described below don't have a description for the file type you're working with, don't add a marker yet and ask a reviewer if you need one and how it should be done.

-The following is the formatting for annotations per language type:
+The following is the annotation formatting per language:

 ### C#